JoshuaMichaelHall-Tech/linux-mastery-journey/learning_guides/month-06-containers.md

 - Learning path structure and organization
 - Resource recommendations
 - Project suggestions
+- Visual diagrams and comparison tables

 Claude was used as a development aid while all final implementation decisions and verification were performed by Joshua Michael Hall.

 ## Disclaimer

 This guide is provided "as is", without warranty of any kind.
 Follow all instructions carefully and always make backups before making system changes.
+Practice containerization in isolated environments before implementing in production scenarios.